-This is the required inspection per Section J105.7.
+This is the last required inspection per Section J105.7.
 Before performing the field inspection, the inspector shall review the approved plans and check the file for any special requirements, such as flood hazard delineations on the tract map, masonry block walls, area drains, etc. The inspector must receive an "Engineered/Regular Grading Contractor's Statement", completed by the contractor.
-In addition, for engineered grading the inspector must receive original signed and stamped "Engineered Grading Consultant's Statements" completed by the field engineer and soils consultant.
-The "Fine Grading" and "Planting and Irrigation" statements shall be completed by the field engineer, soils engineer and landscape architect (as applicable).
+In addition, for engineered grading the inspector must receive original signed and stamped "Engineered Grading Consultant's Statements" completed by the field engineer..
+The ""Water Efficient Landscaping Certification" and "Green Building Landscape Certification" statements shall be completed by the landscape architect and water purveyor (as applicable).